dmlxe/pixel-sort/README.md

  I tested it only with png and jpeg files

- It seems that python automatically sorts colors by chroma when you give it an array of rgb pixels, but I plan to add different ways of sorting, like sort by saturation or by a specific color
+ It seems that python automatically sorts colors by chroma when you give it an array of rgb pixels to sort, but I plan to add different ways of sorting, like sort by saturation or by a specific color

  Requires [Pillow Python Imaging Library (Fork)](https://github.com/python-pillow/Pillow)